CumulusNetworks/docs/content/cumulus-linux-514/Layer-1-and-Switch-Ports/Quality-of-Service/Packet-Trimming.md

 {{%notice note%}}
 - Cumulus Linux supports packet trimming on the Spectrum-4 switch.
 - Do not enable packet trimming when the NetQ WJH agent is running or with WJH monitor buffer drops configured.
-- Cumulus Linux supports packet trimming on physical ports and for known unicast IPv4 and IPv6 traffic.
-Packet trimming does not support ISSU, bonds for egress eligibility, VXLAN packets or flooding and multicast packets.
+- Cumulus Linux supports packet trimming for known unicast IPv4 and IPv6 traffic.
+Packet trimming does not support ISSU, VXLAN packets or flooding and multicast packets.
 {{%/notice%}}

 ## Global Level Packet Trimming